montefiore-institute/alan-cluster/README.md

 ```console
 you@local:~ $ ssh you@master.alan.priv
 ```
-After logging in with the password provided by the acceptance e-mail, you will be forced to change the password.
+After logging in with the password provided by the account confirmation e-mail, you will be forced to change the password.

 The e-mail will additionally contain a private authentication key which can be used to connect to the GPU cluster.
 The key can be used by manually executing: